great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py create an expectation"
    ```

-4. Validate the sample data against your Expectation and view the results.
+4. Run the following code to validate the sample data against your Expectation and view the results:

-   Once an Expectation has been defined it can be applied to a Batch of data to see how well that data conforms to the Expectation.

-   In the following code, the previously defined Expectation is validated against the Batch of sample data and the Validation Results are printed for review:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py validate and view results"
    ```

-   In this example, the sample data does conform to the Expectation that was defined.
-The printed Validation Results will look like:
+  The sample data does not conform to the defined Expectation and the following Validation Results are returned:

    ```python title="Python output" name="docs/docusaurus/docs/core/introduction/try_gx.py output1"
    ```

-5. Create an Expectation that will fail.

-   Not all Expectations will pass successfully when validated.
-If the data does not match the state described in an Expectation, the Expectation will fail.
+5. Run the following code to create an Expectation that fails because it assumes that a taxi can seat a maximum of three passengers:

-   A failed Expectation lets you know that you have an issue to look into: it could be something wrong with the data itself, such as missing or incorrect values.
-Or it could be a misunderstanding about the data, in which case the Expectation itself should be updated.
+   A failed Expectation lets you know there is something wrong with the data, such as missing or incorrect values, or there is a misunderstanding about the data.

-   This code creates an Expectation that will fail because it follows the incorrect assumption that taxicabs can only seat a maximum of three passengers:

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx.py validate and view failed results"
    ```

-   You can see that the results of a failed Expectation are very different, and include metrics to help you assess the severity of the issue you've uncovered:
+  In the following example, the results of the failed Expectation include metrics to help you assess the severity of the issue:

    ```python title="Python output" name="docs/docusaurus/docs/core/introduction/try_gx.py failed output"
    ```

-   By default, only a portion of the failed values and record indexes will be included in the Validation Results to prevent the report from being too bloated to easily review.
-However, the failed counts and percentages will correspond to all the failed records in the validated data.
+  To reduce the size of the report and make it easier to review, only a portion of the failed values and record indexes are included in the Validation Results.
+The failed counts and percentages correspond to the failed records in the validated data.

 6. Optional.
-Experiment with other Expectations.
+Go to the [Expectations Gallery](https://greatexpectations.io/expectations) and experiment with other Expectations.

-   The {GxData.product_name} library comes with numerous Expectations you can apply to your data.
-You can browse the available Expectations through the [Expectations Gallery](https://greatexpectations.io/expectations).
-Each entry in the Expectations Gallery links to a page with comprehensive information about the Expectation in question.
-You can reference these pages to find details on how the Expectation functions and what parameters need to be provided when implementing it.

-   The Expectations Gallery also includes search and filter functionality to facilitate finding appropriate Expectations for your use case.
-For instance, this guide uses pandas as the backend for reading data.
-Therefore, if you want to try additional Expectations you should [filter the Expectation Gallery to find Expectations that support pandas](https://greatexpectations.io/expectations/?viewType=Summary&filterType=Backend+support&showFilters=true&subFilterValues=pandas).

 </TabItem>